Discover the History of the Valley

 When you visit, take the opportunity to peek into the past and discover the history of the town and the land around it.
 The mining heritage of this town, located at the base of Nickel Plate Mountain, is evident in the architecture you see today.

 The Snaza’ist Discovery Centre and the Hedley Museum offer insightful exhibits into our First Nations and prospecting history.
 The Upper Similkameen Indian Band has its office here in Hedley.
 The band’s territory runs from just outside Hedley to Princeton.

 Hedley is where you’ll get a seasonal opportunity to peer into days of old when gold was on everyone’s mind.
 Mascot Mine, located 1 km (.62 mi) above the town is closed at this time for renovations and upgrades.

 It is rumoured that legendary outlaw, Billy Miner, used to come to Hedley with boxes of chocolates to give to the ladies at the dance hall.

 Go for the Gold!

-This cozy town is the perfect place to stop for coffee and grab some picnic goodies, including gourmet meats.
-The Hedley Country Market, just off the highway on Scott Avenue, has a full assortment of picnic ingredients, including bread, condiments, fruit, and vegetables as well as beer and wine.
+This cozy town is the perfect place to stop for coffee and grab some picnic goodies, including gourmet meats!
+The Hedley Country Market just off the highway on Scott Avenue, has a full assortment of things you’ll need for your picnic including breads, condiments, fruit and vegetables as well as beer and wine.
 You can also get a cup of coffee there.

 Where to Stay in Hedley